01288 352069 ACCOUNT

 Cornwall

 Loyalty demands that when writing about exploring Devon and Cornwall we always start with St. Pirans county!
-If you’ve ever visited Cornwall, you’ll know there are endless possibilites for days out and a plethora of coves, beaches, harbours and moors to explore.
-From the idyllic south coast to the famous rugged beachs of the north coast.
+If you’ve ever visited Cornwall, you’ll know there are endless possibilities for days out and a plethora of coves, beaches, harbours and moors to explore.
+From the idyllic south coast to the famous rugged beaches of the north coast.
 Explore the Eden Project, eat some fish and chips in Padstow, get an ice cream in Newquay, discover the Lost Gardens of Heligan, visit King Arthur’s castle in Tintagel, ramble around the moors or stay here in Bude and make the most of our immediate surroundings.

 Clovelly in Devon